 Reload button was the obvious choice.
 We located it on the left side of the frame, so as the player could easily reach it.
 It will be easy to reach even if a tactical torch is attached to the Picatinny bar.
 Reloading the magazine will not take a lot of time: one can refill the charge using one’s left hand, and while holding the tactical handle keep an eye on the events on the battlefield.
 The choice of place for the button excludes the risk to press it occasionally.
 The process of reloading has been changed too: the button has been made less responsive.
 If you have played with blasters with the old button, you are sure to notice the difference.

-Flawless sound may be achieved by using a good quality speaker and a big sound hole.
+A flawless sound may be achieved by using a good quality speaker and a big sound hole.
 In PHOENIX we implemented a compact 50 mm speaker instead of the standard 57 mm one.
-This could have affected the sound, still its range and intensity remained the same.
+This could have affected the sound, still, its range and intensity remained the same.
 Moreover, we achieved louder and better quality sound than in PREDATOR.
-The speaker was placed on the right hand side of the frame, so that reload, wound and death special effects would not stun the player.
+The speaker was placed on the right side of the frame, so that reload, wound and death special effects would not stun the player.

 THE FALSE BARREL

-The false barrel has always caused doubts among sceptics: “Will it withstand the next game?”
+The false barrel has always caused doubts among skeptics: “Will it withstand the next game?”
 Using AK-12 for games proved that such instances were exceptionally rare.
-After the last year improvement to the mold, there have been no such instances any more.
+After the last year improvement to the mold, there have been no such instances anymore.
 Now, we have implemented all the construction add-ons.
 The walls of the PHOENIX barrel are thicker, while it is shorter as compared to the PREDATOR; the added ribs make it tougher, and guarantee reliability, which is essential for rental equipment.